 - For load reduction that is not metered directly by PJM, Curtailment Service Providers are responsible for forwarding the appropriate meter data (as defined in this Manual) to PJM within 60 days of the reduction.
 Participants submitting a settlement for an energy payment when load reduction complies with a synchronized reserve event or regulation assignment must use data provided by the load meter.
-This data shall be forwarded through eLoad Response. - If the meter data files are not received within 60 days, no payment for participation is provided. - Meter data must be provided for the hour prior to the reduction, as well as every hour during the reduction with the following exception.
-When on-site generation is used solely to enable the Participant to provide demand reductions then the CSP may provide qualified meter data from the on-site generation for each hour of the event instead of actual load metered data.
+This data shall be forwarded through the appropriate PJM system. - If the meter data files are not received within 60 days, no payment for participation is provided. - Load data must be provided for all hours of the day and for all days necessary for PJM to calculate the CBL for settlements or to measure compliance as necessary. - When on-site generation is used solely to enable the Participant to provide demand reductions then the CSP may provide qualified meter generation output data, upon approval by PJM, from the on-site generation for each hour of the event day instead of actual load metered data.
 Provision of hourly meter data from the on-site generation will be deemed a certification by the CSP that the on-site generation was not used for any purpose other than to support the load reduction during the event day.
 If the On-Site Generator is used on a regular basis for normal operations then the CSP may provide qualified meter data from the On-Site Generator for each hour of the event provided the amount of generation run to provide Economic Load Response can be quantified in a manner that is acceptable to PJM.
-For example, if a 5 MW On-Site Generator that normally provides 3 MW boosts its output to 5 MW in response to LMPs the CSP will be eligible to receive a demand response energy settlement for the additional 2 MW of output.

-- Meter data will be forwarded to the EDC and LSE upon receipt, and these parties will then have ten (10) business days to provide feedback to PJM. - Objection by the EDC or the LSE to the CBL, the Meter Data, or the retail rate shall be clearly set forth in the Comments related to the Settlement Data.
+For example, if a 5 MW On-Site Generator that normally provides 3 MW boosts its output to 5 MW in response to LMPs the CSP will be eligible to receive a demand response energy settlement for the additional 2 MW of output. - Meter data will be forwarded to the EDC and LSE upon receipt, and these parties will then have ten (10) business days to review accuracy and provide feedback to PJM. - Objection by the EDC or the LSE to the Meter Data shall be clearly set forth in the Comments related to the Settlement Data.
 The CSP shall correct and re-submit the Settlement Data within 2 business days.
 The objecting EDC and/or LSE shall have 5 business days to review the re-submitted Settlement Data or PJM will assume acceptance. - All load reduction data are subject to PJM Market Monitoring Unit audit.

-10.4.2 Customer Baseline Load (CBL)
+10.4.2 Customer Base Line (CBL)